EconPapers

 The Economics of Presidential Pardons and Commutations

-William M. Landes and Richard A. Posner
+William Landes () and

-Journal of Legal Studies, 2009, vol. 38, issue 1, pages 61-88
+The Journal of Legal Studies, 2009, vol. 38, issue 1, 61-88

-Abstract: This paper develops an economic model of presidential pardons (including commutations and other clemency grants).
+This paper develops an economic model of presidential pardons (including commutations and other clemency grants).
 The model assumes that the number of pardons depends both on the expected benefits and costs of applying for a pardon and the president's calculation of his net political benefits from granting a pardon.
 We test the model using data on presidential pardons over the 1900-2005 period.
 Consistent with the predictions of the model, we find that increases in the likelihood of being pardoned and in the number of federal prisoners (and persons released from prison) have a positive effect on applications and that increases in the number of persons paroled (a substitute for a pardon) and in the time from conviction to pardon (which lowers the benefits of a pardon) reduce the number of applications.
 We also find that Democratic presidents (who we expect to be less tough on crime) are more likely than Republican presidents to grant pardons, that the crime rate has a negative impact on pardons and that the number of pardons increased during Prohibition and during wartime and postwar periods. (c) 2009 by The University of Chicago.
-All rights reserved..
+All rights reserved.

 Date: 2009